 - Concessional retaining rate of 5 percent on interest payment to non-residents has been extended up to June 30, 2022

-- Another proposal is the deferment of tax payment by employees on employee stock ownership plan (ESOPs) from startups by five years.
+- Another proposal is the deferment of tax payment by employees on the employee stock ownership plans (ESOPs) from startups by five years.

 The NeuSource Startup Minds official the best Business Startup Consultant gives Startup Consulting Services in India helps you to become a successful entrepreneur and generates good leads for your business.

 “An idea can change your life”: Well it’s true!
 I am glad that India is rising its way towards startup culture.
 It has literally pushed people to at least give it a try and not just live in a bubble.
 Being an entrepreneur you need a team and Neusource is there to help you and to raise your startup.